nbeirne/wiim-scenes/README.md

 curl http://$ip:$port/httpapi.asp?command=$command
 curl http://$ip:$port/command/$command
 ```

-## Limitations
-This server is a personal project.
-I have TODOs littered throughout.
-It does not support some basic features which you may find useful:
-- Streaming to as subset of your airplay devices.
-- Streaming from multiple sources (if this is even possible).
-- Linkplay grouping.
-- Setting volume per-device.
-- Proper scene management.

 ## The Wiim API
 This project is possible through the use of a few undocumented Wiim APIs.
 Here is a list of useful endpoints for this (or similar) project, but please be careful.